kitttn/temptest/Build-default-config.md

 ```
 ./build_ara_image.sh  ara bridge/es2-debug-apbridgea
 ```
 This builds a debuggable image for the AP bridge on the BDB2A (which is based on ES2 silicon).
 Image files are here:
 ```
 ./build/ara-bridge-es1-debug-apbridgea/image/
 ```

+Once you've built a firmware image, your are ready to move forward with [writing an image to flash](Flashing-images) or [debugging an image using JTAG](Debugging).